juniorug/extract-rendering-report/README.md

 ### How it works

-This tool receives a .log file as argument, processes it and generate XML's for each document ID.
-The generated files will be located at the  `output` folder.
+This tool receives a .log file as argument, processes it and generate one XML with the process report.
+The generated file will be located at the  `output` folder.

 ### Tasks to accomplish the objective